PritamSaha234/Uber-Booking-Cancellation-Project/README.md

 - These insights can help improve decision-making, enhance customer experience, and optimize driver operations.

 ## Process for Power BI
-The project was carried out in two main stages – data preparation with SQL and visualization with Power BI.
+The project was carried out in two main stages: data preparation with SQL and visualization with Power BI.

 ### Setting Up the Data
 - I started by creating a dedicated database called 'uber' and loaded the 'bookings' data into it.